kesagaurav/project_one/README.md

 * Java
 * Sql
 * Jdbc
+* Junit
 # Features
-1.I implement the customer register and also the employee login
+#1.I implement the customer register and also the employee login
-2. And also the customer login
+#2.
+And also the customer login
-3.So when we logged in the customer we will show you the options of 4.Seraching the products based on customer search , showing list of orders ,place an order,add product item to the cart 5.List of carts and list of customers buying with the items with status success or not
+#3.So when we logged in the customer we will show you the options of
+#4.Seraching the products based on customer search , showing list of orders ,place an order,add product item to the cart
+#5.List of carts and list of customers buying with the items with status success or not
+#6.We have tested our projects using junit
 # Getting Started
 * Most of our code we will be using the tool which is called springtoolsuite (short form sts)
 * getting into the part of the project first we have should install sts(spring tool suite) to download the ide for java